 This all seems a bit hopeless, but there is a bright side: learners used logic, past experience, and knowledge to at least try and pronounce coughed and other words they seemed unfamiliar with.
-Some pronounced it /kɔ:t/ which is probably a result of linking the -ough in coughed with the -ough in ought or bought.
+Some pronounced it /ko:t/ which is probably a result of linking the -ough in coughed with the -ough in ought or bought.
 They also used similar techniques with nearby, as previously stated.
 That means that they keep the rules of pronunciation in mind when encountering new words, and try to implement them, with more or less success.
 The important part is that they are aware of the rules that were taught to them.
 That means that pronunciation can be taught, even if it is at that basic, explicit level.
-That plus the fact that they can differentiate between $\theta$ and $\theta$ means that with proper instruction they can implement it, and that they can strongly benefit from being taught pronunciation.
+That plus the fact that they can differentiate between $/\theta/$ and /t/ means that with proper instruction they can implement it, and that they can strongly benefit from being taught pronunciation.
 It also shows a second thing, that learners are aware of their pronunciation, and are trying to improve it themselves using their own tactics and strategies.
-This is not only important because it indicates that learners are capable of that feat but that they care about pronunciation, because if they did not they would not try to improve it.
+This is not only important because if they did not they would not try to improve it.
 There were some cases where learners simply skipped a word when they did not know it, but the vast majority at least tried.